Homework 2: Pipelined Processors in Ripes

 and6s_better.s

-programs from Part 3. - Your pdf, which should include: your answers to part 1, your explanation from the “measuring performance” task in part 3, your answers to the “quantitative analysis” task in part 3, and your reflection from part 4.
+programs from Part 3. - Your pdf, which should include: your answers to part 1, your answers to part 3, and your reflection from part 4.

 Changelog